federicohyo/ofxSiliconRetina/README.md

 ![alt text](https://github.com/federicohyo/ofxSiliconRetina/blob/master/docs/example_siliconretinaGui.gif "GUI Example")

 This shows the GUI interface that can be used to check live data, load recordings or make recordings.
-Many parameters are available to the user; such as enable/disable APS,IMU,DVS events pause, playing speed etc..
+Many parameters are available to the user; such as enable/disable APS,IMU,DVS, pause, playing speed etc. The GUI can be hidden or displayed if the "c" key is pressed.

 Introduction